gardener/gardener/landscaper/pkg/controlplane/README.md

 # Goal

 Deployment of a Gardener control plane consisting of the Gardener API Server, the Gardener Admission Controller, the Gardener Scheduler and the Gardener Controller Manager.
-Designed to run with minimal configuration to bootstrap new or upgrade existing installation.
+Designed to run with minimal configuration to bootstrap a new or upgrade an existing installation.

 **NOTE**:  if the Control Plane deployment is run against an existing Gardener Installation, already deployed certificates should be picked up automatically if they are missing in the configuration.